devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/raw-guide.md

 ```
 _Code Snippet 3: Red button in Android (Imperative)_

-In Flutter, on the other hand, we never call the UI element directly, we instead declare that the button background should be red or blue depending on the App-Sate (here the bool "pressed").
+In Flutter, on the other hand, we never call the UI element directly, we instead declare that the button background should be red or blue depending on the App-State (here the bool "pressed").
 We then declare that the _onPressed()_ function should update the App State and rebuild the button:

 ```dart
 bool pressed = false; //State